 NOTE: A criminal background check is not required as part of the application but will be required for all accepted students prior to formal admission.
-Accepted students will receive an email from the College of Education and Professional Studies Associate Dean about this process.
+Accepted students will receive an email from the College of Education, Business and Allied Health about this process.
 Indications of any criminal history on the background check are not considered in the application review process but may require a meeting with the college Associate Dean.
 Additionally, the program cannot guarantee any graduate an educational license nor job opportunities.
 Some licensing agencies and some school districts may choose not to consider applicants with criminal histories.

 Area of Study: